 Too much trim-in causes the boat to "plow" through the water, decreasing fuel economy and making it hard to increase speed.
-Operating with excessive trim-in at higher speeds
+Operating with excessive trim-in at higher speeds also makes the boat unstable.
+Resistance at

 Depending on the type of boat, the outboard motor trim angle may have little effect on the trim of the boat when operating.